Acts announced for Aberdeen's Hogmanay celebrations - Evening Express

 The acts performing at the “ultimate Aberdeen street party” have been confirmed.

-The Hogmanay celebrations will feature local artists and a piper to bring in the near year at the free, non-ticketed event.
+The Hogmanay celebrations will feature local artists and a piper to bring in the new year at the free, non-ticketed event.

 Aberdeen-based Welsh-born singer Charlotte Holden will get the party started at 9pm, with a mix of covers and Ben Rector and Taylor Swift influenced originals.